cable8mm/phpunit-start-kit/README.md

-This is a template to create new library.
+This serves as a template for creating a new library.

 ## Install